Making a difference, one student at a time.

 • Behave properly.
 No name calling, no put downs and no answering back.

-• Trading/gaming cards, portable gaming devices (Nintendo 3DS, PS Vita, iPod Touch) or any other toys or any harmful objects to school.
+• Trading/gaming cards, portable gaming devices or any other toys or any harmful objects to school.

 • Respect other people’s and the school’s property.